 4 cloves garlic, pressed or very finely minced

-3 chicken breasts, cooked and cubed or shredded
+2–3 chicken breasts, cooked and shredded (or 2 cups shredded rotisserie chicken)

 1 cucumber, sliced